 Now that you’re a CPA in Texas

 Great job!
 You have worked hard, studied, and earned a Texas CPA license!
-Now, it’s worth considering becoming a member of professional organizations for CPAs.
-The American Institute of CPAs (AICPA), as a national professional organization and the local Texas Society of Certified Public Accountants both offer members continuing education programs, networking and development opportunities and professional advice.
+Now, it’s worth considering becoming a member of the professional organizations that will make your life easier and help you get established in the profession.
+The American Institute of CPAs (AICPA) and the local Texas Society of Certified Public Accountants both offer members continuing education programs, networking and development opportunities, along with professional guidance.